Newtown, Johannesburg: Cleanup

-The Greater Newtown Construction, was initiated by City of Johannesburg Municipality Council, which rehabilitated old suburb structures, "enhanced public open spaces," and introduced closed-circuit television.
+The Greater Newtown Construction was initiated by City of Johannesburg Municipality Council, which rehabilitated old suburb structures, enhanced public open spaces, and introduced closed-circuit television.

 Newtown's street lighting was designed by the French engineer Patrick Rimoux.

 Regeneration

-Johannesburg City Council partnered with Gauteng Agency Blue IQ in a project to develop the community of Newtown.
-The project includes building five housing developments in which Council states "[it will] cater for different levels of income".
+Johannesburg City Council partnered with Gauteng Agency, Blue IQ, in a project to develop the community of Newtown.
+The project included building five housing developments in which Council states, "[it will] cater for different levels of income".

-The plan details that over 2,000 housing units will be built, within the next few years.
-The Nelson Mandela Bridge was inaugurated on 20 July 2003, and is the northern entrance to Newtown.
+The plan details that over 2,000 housing units will be built within a few years.
+The Nelson Mandela Bridge, inaugurated on 20 July 2003, is the northern entrance to Newtown.